jalilm/TDHH/README.md

 # Network-Wide Routing-Oblivious Heavy Hitters source code (TDHH)
-This reposotpry conatins the source code of the "Network-Wide Routing-Oblivious Heavy Hitters" paper to be published at ANCS 2018 (http://www.ancsconf.org/).
+This repository contains the source code of the "Network-Wide Routing-Oblivious Heavy Hitters", by Ran Ben Basat, Gil Einziger, Shir Landau Feibish, Jalil Moraney, and Danny Raz (ACM/IEEE ANCS 2018).

+Implementation was done by Jalil Morany (jalilm[at]cs.technion.ac.il), 2018.

-This code performs volume estimaiton, frequency estimation and heavy hitter as discribed in the paper.
+This code performs volume estimation, frequency estimation, and heavy hitter detection, as described in the paper.
 The code works on several real-life traces and can be easily extended to other traces.